 My husband was on the phone.

-Andy is my doctor in California and he did help out from afar, calling on me and checking to ensure I was OK until I made it home.
+Andy is my doctor in California and he did help out from afar, calling on me and checking to ensure I was okay until I made it home.
 I was fine in the end, but it had been a very frightening and unfortunate situation.
-It was the first severe hypoglycemic episode I had experienced in my nearly 40 years of living with Type 1 diabetes.
-There was a lot of head slapping and should haves — why weren’t we carrying Glucagon?
-Why didn’t the CGM alert?
+It was the first severe hypoglycemic episode I had experienced in my nearly 40 years of living with type 1 diabetes.
+There was a lot of head slapping and should haves—why weren’t we carrying glucagon?
+Why didn’t the continuous glucose monitor (CGM) alert?
 Why didn’t I call for help?
 My husband was visibly distraught, and our 13-year-old daughter had been the one to find me unconscious.
 She squeezed my hand as hard as she could all the way back to the Hanoi hotel.
-This very scary and unpredictable event had created a good deal of Diabetes Distress.
+This very scary and unpredictable event had created a good deal of diabetes distress.

 - Around the time of diagnosis and at the time of learning how to self-manage diabetes